Meaghamann: Plot

-Jothi and his men beat Arul savagely, keep him bound in a harbour, and ask him the whereabouts of Sharma's remaining 900 kg of cocaine.
-Arul whispers the location, and as Jothi comes closer to hear him, Arul spits blade onto his eyes.
+Jothi and his men beat Arul savagely, keep him bound in a harbour, and ask him the whereabouts of Sharma's remaining 900 kilograms of cocaine.
+Arul whispers the location, and as Jothi comes closer to hear him, Arul spits a blade into his eyes.
 When all of Jothi's men are distracted, Arul escapes from his captors and kills them, leaving Jothi alone, and arrests him.
-Since nobody alive has seen Jothi in person, his arrest is unavoidable, and no political influence will work out.
+Since no one alive has seen Jothi in person, his arrest is unavoidable, and no political influence will work out.
 Arul rejects Usha's proposal and asks her to focus on her life.
-He then moves on to his next mission and kills Sharma and seizes the remaining 900 kg of cocaine.
+He then moves on to his next mission, where he kills Sharma and seizes the remaining 900 kilograms of cocaine.